dotnet/EntityFramework.Docs/entity-framework/core/providers/mysql/index.md

 This database provider allows Entity Framework Core to be used with MySQL.
 The provider is maintained as part of the [MySQL project](http://dev.mysql.com).

 > [!WARNING]
 > This provider is pre-release.
-EF 2.x is currently [not supported](https://github.com/aspnet/EntityFrameworkCore/issues/10065).

 > [!NOTE]
 > This provider is not maintained as part of the Entity Framework Core project.
 When considering a third party provider, be sure to evaluate quality, licensing, support, etc. to ensure they meet your requirements.